-Suffering ink-stained fingers and occasional staple wounds to bring you wonderful images of late 20th century print advertising
+Suffering ink-stained fingers and occasional staple wounds to bring you wonderful images of toy and pop culture print advertising

 I need gorilla info – fast!